How to integrate stripe php into joomla

-Integrating Stripe into Joomla by creating a subscription plugin involves creating a custom Joomla plugin that utilizes the Stripe PHP library to handle payments, setting up a subscription using the Stripe API, and connecting that subscriptio to a Joomla User.
+In 2026, integrating Stripe into Joomla remains one of the most practical ways to add robust subscription and payment handling to your Joomla CMS based site.
+This guide walks through building a custom Joomla plugin that uses the Stripe PHP library to handle payments, creates a subscription via the Stripe API, and ties that subscription to a Joomla user account.

-Note: – This step by step integration of Stripe with Joomla requires a working knowledge of terminal commands, PHP, and the Joomla CMS plugin technologies.
+Note – This integration requires a working knowledge of terminal commands, PHP, and the Joomla CMS plugin framework.
+Joomla 5.x is assumed throughout, though the plugin structure is broadly compatible with Joomla 4.x and Joomla 6.x.

 Set up the Stripe Command Line Interface (CLI)